How to use 'is' in Python

 True

-Relying on the is operator with strings is a common pitfall because string interning isn't always predictable.
-While Python often reuses identical string literals, making an identity check like s1 is s2 return True, this is an optimization, not a language guarantee.
+Relying on the is operator for string comparison is a common trap because string interning is unpredictable.
+Python often reuses identical string literals to save memory, which is why s1 is s2 evaluates to True.
+However, this behavior is an optimization, not a guarantee you can depend on.

 Move faster with Replit